sri/sri_old_dot_emacs/README.md

    So I would type C-x C-f v to view a file.
 In retrospect, this was probably a very bad idea!
  * I swap Shift & Control: http://defcraft.blogspot.com/2007/07/my-dot-emacs-shift-to-control.html.
 So uppercase A would be beginning-of-line and Ctrl-a would insert the letter A.

-By 2004 or so, I was burned out from using Emacs.
-Partly due to all the customizations I had made to it.
-These days I use a combination of Sublime Text 2, Vim and Emacs.